marschall/line-parser/README.md

 An `mmap()` based line parser for cases when:

- * the start position in the file of a line is required
+ * the start byte position in the file of a line is required
  * the length in bytes of a line is required
  * only a few character of every line is required